XtraChase/liri-node-app/README.md

 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.

+## What I learned
+* How to use Node to perform functions using parameters from the Node input.
+* Using APIs to complete Node functions
+* Reading and writing files

 **Concert This**
 Search concerts and ticket using the Bands In Town Api and node.